 Yes.
 The standard short treatment with antibiotics reportedly leaves 63% of people with lingering symptoms.
 There is an ongoing debate regarding the causes of these symptoms but ‘Lyme literate’ doctors who follow the International Lyme and Associated Diseases Society (ILADS) guidelines argue that in a majority of cases, these symptoms can be caused by an ongoing Lyme disease infection or co-infections, resulting from a number of other organisms also transmitted through a tick bite.

-Q: How do I find a Lyme treating doctor?
+Q: How do I find a Lyme treating practitioner?

 Disclaimer: We are not doctors or medical professionals.